 Access to logs and 6-day history with email alerts (to your login email) are free-of-cost.
 However, if you are looking for additional features such as SMS alerts, power/internet loss detection, add users and emails with daily log snapshots etc, you will require a subscription.
 Please click here for details.

-1) Connect your Watchman to your WiFi network (follow setup instructions), call this as your "primary" WiFi.
+1) Connect your Watchman IPS to your WiFi network (follow setup instructions), call this as your "primary" WiFi.

 2) Once connected and activated, you will program it, using our web portal, with a list (max.
 5) of location WiFi networks, call them "locator" WiFis.